linode/docs/docs/quick-answers/linux/how-to-install-fish.md

 ---

-Fish the Friendly Interctive Shell, is a replacement shell, which, out of the box, offers auto-suggestions; programmable completions based on installed man pages; a fully functional, readable, scripting language; and colored text support.
+Fish the Friendly Interactive Shell, is a replacement shell, which, out of the box, offers auto-suggestions; programmable completions based on installed man pages; a fully functional, readable, scripting language; and colored text support.

 ### Installing Fish